Machine Learning with a Reject Option: A survey: The learning with reject problem setting

-\textit{Novelty rejection}, which is also called outlier~\citep{Vailaya2000} or distance rejection~\citep{Dubuisson1993}, allows a model to abstain from making a prediction on an example that is very different from those examples contained in the training set~\citep{Dubuisson1985,Cordella1995,Vasconcelos1995}.
-It is well known that many machine learned models struggle when forced to extrapolate to regions of the instance space that were not present in the training data~\citep{SambuSeo2000}.
-Figures~\ref{fig:exampleclass}c and~\ref{fig:examplereg}c illustrate this for a classification and a regression problem.
+Figures~\ref{fig:exampleclass2}c and~\ref{fig:examplereg2}c illustrate this rejection type for a classification and a regression problem.
 In both cases, the three black stars represent test examples that are far away from the training examples.
 The learned model $h$ may be inaccurate in these regions due to the lack of training data, which increases the chance of making a misprediction for these test examples.

-There are several reasons why test examples may differ from the training data.
-First, the training set does not contain examples for each imaginable situation.
-Second, there may be artificial examples that are deliberately constructed to mislead the classifier (e.g., adversarial examples~\citep{Hosseini2017,Wang2020,Sotgiu2020}).
-Third, the new examples may simply be outliers~\citep{Urahama1995,Lotte2008,Hsu2020}, which can arise due to, e.g., broken sensors.
-Finally, there may be drift that leads to the emergence of novel data~\citep{Landgrebe2004,Homenda2014}.